Digital Marketing Consultant

 How to Measure GEO and AEO Success

 Measurement is the biggest gap in most GEO strategies in 2026.
 Unlike traditional SEO where rankings provide immediate feedback, AI visibility metrics require a different tracking approach.
-Here are the metrics that matter and how to track them without paid tools.

 Primary GEO Metric: AI Share of Voice (SoV)